iwcs2015/iwcs2015.github.io/content/articles/10-invited-speakers.rst

 The methodology which underlies this work is predominantly syntax-driven (e.g., CCG, LFG and HPSG), but the goal has been to abstract away from the language-dependent details of syntax.
-The question, then, is whether this is `just engineering' or whether there is some theoretical basis which is more consistent with CL than the broadly Montogovian approach.
+The question, then, is whether this is 'just engineering' or whether there is some theoretical basis which is more consistent with CL than the broadly Montogovian approach.

 In this talk, I will start by outlining some of the work on compositional